canjs/canjs/guides/getting-started-tutorial/data-models-and-fixtures.md

 [can.Map](../docs/can.Map.html), meaning that the objects returned have all of the features of a `can.Map`, such as being [observable](Observables.html).

-We’ll use `can.Model` to provide data for our state and city elements from the last chapter.
+For applications requiring real-time, high performance, restful data connections you should check out [can-connect](http://connect.canjs.com/).
+For our simple case, we’ll use `can.Model` to provide data for our state and city elements from the last chapter.

 First, let’s open the `models/state.js` file and add the following code: